-Rare separately issued map of America, published by Jacob Sandrart and engraved by J.B.
+Rare separately issued map of America, published by Jacob Sandart and engraved by J.B.
 Homann, one of the earliest extent maps to bear Homann's name as an engraver

 This finely engraved map is one of the earliest examples of Johann Baptiste Homann's engraving work.
-Sandrart was at the leading edge of map makers based in Germany, who would in the 18th Century replace the Amsterdam publishers, as the most prolific commercial map makers on the European continent, along with the French.
+Sandart was at the leading edge of map makers based in Germany, who would in the 18th Century replace the Amsteram publishers as the most prolific commercial map makers on the European continent, along with the French.

 The map shows California as an island, based upon the second Sanson model, with Terra Esonis and Fretum Anian named and shown.
 Also includes an early treatment of the coast of Australia.